arh95/GolangChessServer/README.md

     - 500 status on other

 DELETE
-  - /end/{id}/{endingPlayerColor}
-    - returns EndGameResponse object
-    - finds the game specified by the ID, removes the document from the mongoDB collection, creates a response indicating that the game ended naturally (via win/lose/draw) and returns it
-    - 200 status on success
-    - 400 status on bad request
-    - 500 status on other
  - /quit/{id}/{endingPlayerColor}
     - returns EndGameResponse object
     - finds the game specified by the ID, removes the document from the mongoDB collection, creates a response indicating that the game ended by request from one of the players, and returns it